census-instrumentation/opencensus-web/README.md

 - **[@opencensus/web-exporter-ocagent][package-web-exporter-ocagent]**.
 This handles exporting spans to the [OpenCensus Agent][opencensus-service-url]
 - **[@opencensus/web-instrumentation-perf][package-web-instrumentation-perf]**.
 This is code to convert the initial load resource waterfall timings from the browser [Navigation Timing API][navigation-timing-url] and [Resource Timing API][resource-timing-url] into  the spans for a trace of the overall initial load for a page.
 - **[@opencensus/web-propagation-tracecontext][package-web-propagation-tracecontext]**.
 This provides utilities to serialize and deserialize a `traceparent` trace context header in the [W3C draft trace context format][trace-context-url]
+- **[@opencensus/web-initial-load][package-web-initial-load]**.
+This package is in charge of generating the initial load page trace, plus the corresponding sampling decision for OpenCensus Web and storing a global initial load span context to be used by other packages.
 - **[@opencensus/web-all][package-web-all]**.
 This depends on all the other OpenCensus Web libraries and provides top-level functions for instrumenting the initial page load and exporting its spans to the OpenCensus Agent.
 It also provides WebPack builds for JS bundles that can be used in `<script>` tags.

 ## Useful links